roby2014/roby2014.me/_posts/vsp-2024/2023-01-20-risc-v-colorlight-5a-75e.md

 ---
 layout: post
-title: Creating and running a Valve Server Plugin in....
+title: Compiling and running a Valve Server Plugin in....
 2024 ???
 date: 2024-02-14 01:00 +0700
 modified: 2023-02-14 01:00 +0700
-description: Demonstration on creating a Valve Server Plugin using steam-runtime shenanigans to compile & link everything.
+description: Demonstration on compiling a Valve Server Plugin using steam-runtime shenanigans to compile & link everything.
 tag:
   - valve
   - vsp